KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part-10-lists.md

  1. We're again going to use the magic of emmet to make our lives easier.
 Inside the `nav` tag type `ul>li*3` and push the `tab` key.
 Voila! unordered list with three items ready to go!

  2. Inside each list item type the section names About, Menu and Contact.

+Now we can see our navigation item list on our page but they don't actually navigate anywhere so let's add that in Part 11.